Getting a Handle on Contactless Payments and NFC Terminals

 For merchants, it’s always a shame to miss out on a sale because you didn’t accept a customer’s preferred method of payment.
 For many consumers, convenience is the most important thing, and that means having fewer credit cards or other payment instruments to keep track of.
-That’s one factor driving the increasing popularity of contactless payments—and the distancing guidelines in place due to the COVID-19 pandemic are another.
+That’s one factor driving the increasing popularity of contactless payments.

 To accept contactless payments like Apple Pay and Google Pay, merchants need terminals equipped with near-field communication technology.
 Are NFC terminals secure, and is it really a good idea for merchants to implement them?

-Contactless payment systems allow consumers to make payments using a personal device—usually their smartphone or a special card—which communicates wirelessly with the merchant’s terminal, exchanging information and authenticating the payment without any physical contact.
-This can allow for a much faster, frictionless checkout experience, and a safer one as well, in terms of reducing the chances for surface-to-surface transmission of viruses and other contaminants.
+Contactless payment systems allow consumers to make payments using a personal device—usually their smartphone or an NFC-enabled card—which communicates wirelessly with the merchant’s terminal, exchanging information and authenticating the payment without any physical contact.
+This can allow for a much faster, frictionless checkout experience, and a safer one as well.

 The United States had been lagging behind other countries when it comes to embracing contactless payments, but recent polling shows that just over half of all Americans have used some form of contactless payment.
 Consumers tend to like these systems, with 85% anticipating that they will continue to use contactless payments in the future, so it behooves merchants who have not yet upgraded to NFC-equipped terminals to weight the costs and benefits and decide whether it makes sense to continue holding out.

 Near-field communication is a close range form of radio-frequency identification technology, which uses electromagnetic fields and radio transponders to allow wireless communication between devices.
 NFC and RFID are used in many common applications—for example, the key fobs and ID cards that open up office buildings and private garages.